Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 Now we need to create a layer mask.
 The mask will make part of the layer visible and other parts invisible.

-Click the button "Add vector mask"(Add Vector Mask), indicated in the figure.
+Click the button "Add vector mask"(Add Vector Mask) indicated in the figure.

 Editing: Colors and Contrast

-Create image layers using masks.
+Creating image layers using masks.

 • Select part of the main layer.